-- Formal consideration of Environmental, Social and Governance factors for every investment - Companies with a low score on any ESG factor, are sold or need a documented justification from the portfolio manager Process independently monitored by a separate team within AllianzGI, with daily exception reporting.
+- Formal consideration of Environmental, Social and Governance factors for every - Companies with a low score on any ESG factor, are sold or need a documented justification from the portfolio manager Process independently monitored by a separate team within AllianzGI, with daily exception reporting.

 Our long term risk assessment is enhanced.

-Shareholder pressure and engagement over a long period have influenced the renewable energy plans of market-leading companies including Royal Dutch Shell. rally in some of these shares, led to an increased level of option exercises and a net opportunity cost of -£0.93m (£0.15m profit).
+rally in some of these shares, led to an increased level of option exercises and a net opportunity cost of -£0.93m (£0.15m profit).